XxxHolic (film): Cast

-Other casts include Shuri and Sakurako Ōhara as Misaki and Guest #2, whom are Yuko's clients that are possessed by ayakashis.
+Other cast members include Shuri and Sakurako Ōhara as Misaki and Guest #2, Yuko's clients that are possessed by ayakashi.

 Production

 Development

 In November 2021, Shochiku and Asmik Ace announced that a live-action film adaptation of CLAMP's xxxHolic manga series was in the works, with Mika Ninagawa directing the film, and Erika Yoshida providing the screenplay.

 The idea to make a movie about xxxHolic came to director Mika Ninagawa in 2012 while she was still shooting her second movie, Helter Skelter.
 At first, it was going to be her third xxxHolic was one of the candidates.
 Ninagawa then called the producer out of the blue on January 4, 2013, and announced that she wanted to shoot a movie about xxxHolic.
 Ninagawa herself is a fan of the manga, she wanted to do a film that would bring the best Asia, including Japan.
 She is a well-known photographer across Asia and she thought xxxHolic visually represented both Asia and Japan.
 The team wanted to do something contemporary that they could show to their children.
 The producer contacted Kodansha the next business day to talk about the movie, and they all went to Kyoto and had dinner with CLAMP to discuss it.

 Deciding which parts and stories from the 19 volumes would make it to the movie was difficult and it took a long time to come up with a script that would please everybody.
 For that reason, two other movies came out first and xxxHolic became Ninagawa's fifth work, instead of third.
 The team wanted to convey to the world the importance of recognizing diversity, rather than just separating 'good' and 'evil', defeating the enemy and feeling satisfied.
 Meanwhile, as Yuko is called dimensional witch, the nickname was changed since the movie does not reference other CLAMP works.